 On the other hand, based on the results of our maximum price category prediction model, we therefore conclude that a change in the selected features will result in a change in the price category.
 Both Decision Tree and KNN produced similar results to validate this.
 Like the demand usage prediction model, it seems that the minimum temperature is the most valuable predictor of the price category.

 The models can be improved by feature selection.
 Also, using different random states, k neighbour values, k-folds and train/test splits will result to different accuracy scores.

-5. Discussion (You may consider removing this portion as these can be discussed in parts 1 – 4 above.
-We have 2000 words limit, excluding visuals.)

-5.1.
-What wrangling and aggregation methods have you applied?
-Why have you chosen these methods over other alternatives?

-SQL and Python were used to wrangle and aggregate the datasets.
-SQL was chosen for its ease of use while Python enabled us to apply our learnings throughout this course.

-With the price-demand dataset, we’ve deleted the column for the region, grouped data by date and selected the highest demand and price category.
-We’ve modified the date format to match the date column in the weather dataset.